mesub7/lboro-cal/README.md

 ## Bugs and development
 If there's a bug or issue then please make an issue.
 If you think you can improve this, by all means make a PR.

+## Changelog

+This was last updated on the 24th of December.

+24th December update: Remove device specific text + improve support for multiple staff members allocated to a lecture.